 The city of Dollard-des-Ormeaux (DDO) in Quebec, Canada, undertook a capital project to upgrade its aging streetlights.
 Existing luminaires were no longer efficient and had yellowed and become opaque due to UV exposure.
 Officials also sought to save money and reduce the city’s carbon footprint.

-A total of 2063 high-pressure sodium vapor lights were replaced with Classic post top LED luminaires from Cyclone Lighting.
+A total of 2063 high-pressure sodium vapor lights were replaced with Classic post top LED lanterns from Cyclone Lighting.

 Classic coach lanterns offer a traditional aesthetic for the DDO suburban community.
 The square base cage is constructed of sturdy diecast aluminum and finished in textured black.
 A UV stable clear lens prevents discoloration.
 And a full cut-off optical system minimizes uplight to reduce light pollution.